TherryHilaire/TherryHilaire/README.md

 - ***Daily Tools***

   * Can adapt to any editor.
-Daily using Helix under Pop!_OS.
+Daily using Neovim under Pop!_OS.

 - ***Work Experience***